truongbo17/nestjs-telegram-unlimit-message/README.md

 +-------------+
 ```

-* Proxy Node without weight will not be used
+* Bot without weight will not be used

 -------------------